whimsicalraps/smr-bootloader/README.md

-# smr-bootloader
+# stm32f7-bootloader

-## Audio bootloader for the Spectral Multiband Resonator
+## Audio bootloader for the ???

+nb: the below is not directly applicable. needs to be updated for this new project.

+//

 The core of this bootloader is from the stm-audio-bootloader from [pichenettes](https://github.com/pichenettes/eurorack).
 The bootloader.cc file has been modified, and interface/driver files have been added for use with the hardware UI of the Spectral Multiband Resonator (SMR).